OpenStackSanDiego/SecurityServiceChains/Lab1.md

 ## Service Chaining

-* Log into the physical OpenStack controller via SSH (IP address provided on the lab handout).
-The OpenStack credentials (keystonerc) will be loaded automatically when you login.
+* These next commands have to be done from the command line on the controller.

 * Create the Flow Classifier for HTTP (tcp port 80) traffic from the WebClient to the WebServer.
 ```bash